 Star of The Office (U.S.) Steve Carell appears to have had a dramatic hairline transformation over the years.
 As more and more celebrities reveal that they’ve had a hair transplant, the hair restoration procedure has begun to be talked about more openly and without stigma.

-Steve Carell hasn’t opened up about his own procedure yet, but it seems likely he’s had a hair transplant.
+Steve Carell hasn’t opened up about his own procedure yet, but based on his changing hairline, it seems likely he’s had a hair transplant.
 So what do we know about the changes in Steve Carell’s hairline?
-In this article, you’ll find everything you need to know about Steve Carell’s hair transplant.
+In this article, you’ll find everything you need to know about Steve Carell’s hair transplant, including:

 Steve Carell’s hair transplantation took place around 2006, during his role as Michael Scott in The Office (U.S.).
 Eagle-eyed fans noticed a change in his hairline throughout series 1-7, as it became fuller and neater.